Zion Canyon Hiking

 Time: 5 hours

-This hike begins on the East Mesa Trail, 3 miles north of the Echo Canyon trailhead.
-The hike follows a wooded trail for 2.5 miles and then takes the scenic half mile detour to 'The Point'.
-Observation Point offers a 270 degree panoramic view of Angels Landing, Scout Lookout, the Temple of Sinawava, and the Virgin River.
-After returning from the point, hikers return alone the switchbacks of the Echo Canyon trail ending up at Weeping Rock.
-This lengthy 7-mile hike is demanding but spectacular, and is considered by many to offer the best view in Zion.
-Hikers will be picked up five hours after beginning the hike.
+Observation Point can be accessed by hiking across the plateau from Zion Ponderosa Ranch Resort.
+The Observation Point hiking trail begins on the East Mesa Trail, approximately three miles north of the Echo Canyon trail head.
+The hiking trail follows a wooded course for 2.5 miles and then takes a scenic half mile detour to 'The Point'.
+Observation Point offers a 270 degree panoramic view above Angels Landing, the Temple of Sinawava, Scout Lookout, and the Virgin River.
+After descending from the point, hikers return along the switchbacks of the Echo Canyon trail ending up at Weeping Rock, inside Zion National Park.
+This lengthy seven-mile hike is somewhat demanding but is very spectacular.
+Observation Point is considered by many park visitors to offer the best view in Zion.
+Hikers can arrange for a hiking shuttle to pick them up approximately five hours after beginning the hike.

 Cable Mountain & Deer Trap Mountain Trails